 The Key to Health and Happiness

 We are surrounded by an abundance of food.
-We are growing in supermarket culture so we have plenty of food but still we find ourselves poor in nutrition.
+Our supermarket culture is growing so we have plenty of food but we still find ourselves nutritionally poor.
 We have lost our way to healthy living.
-Even though vegetarian food sounds whole, healthy and fresh, one still needs to take care of food choices.
+Even though vegetarian food sounds whole, healthy and fresh, one still needs to take care when making food choices.
 We should watch our eating habits.
 The body should be provided with healthy and wholesome foods, pure and untainted by blood or negative vibrations.
 We should feed our body with those foods which involves minimum violence.

 There are three categories of vegetarian diet one can adopt:

 - Lacto-ova vegetarians eat milk, dairy and eggs

 - Lacto vegetarians eat milk and dairy, but no eggs

 - Vegans eat no milk or eggs and not even honey